menu

 PLATFORM 2025 - 2028 Open call #1

 Meryl Zaytoun Murman creates movement and moving pictures that explore and disrupt popular notions of spectacle, the body, virtuosity and gender.
-Her work has been supported by the McKnight Foundation International Choreography Fellowship, the Maggie Allesee National Center for Choreography, the National Performance Network Creation Fund, the Arab American National Museum, Tulane Philanthropy Fund, Platforms Fund, IZOLYATSIA Platform for Cultural Initiative, the Contemporary Art Center New Orleans, the US Embassy Kyiv and the US Embassy Athens.
-Her work has been presented at various festivals in the US and abroad, and she’s guest taught at ImpulsTanz Austria, the Royal Conservatoire of Scotland Glasgow, Companhia Instavel Porto, Zelyonka Dance Fest Kyiv, and various universities in the US.
-Her contributions to Arab American dance were featured in the Khayrallah Center’s national exhibition Turath.
+Her work has been supported by McKnight International Choreography, Maggie Allesee National Center for Choreography, National Performance Network Creation Fund, Arab American National Museum, Forecast Public Art, IZOLYATSIA Platform for Cultural Initiative, Contemporary Art Center NoLA, US Embassy Kyiv, and US Embassy Athens.
+She has been a guest artist at ImpulsTanz Austria, Royal Conservatoire of Scotland Glasgow, Companhia Instavel Porto, Zelyonka Dance Fest Kyiv, and various universities.
+Her contributions to Arab American and Lebanese dance research are featured in the Khayrallah Center’s exhibition, Turath.

 Sebastian Tsifis is a performance artist, filmmaker and linguist.
-He was part of The International Research Laboratory of Performing Arts AlmaKalma for 14 years touring in France, Greece, Italy, and Germany.
+He was part of the International Laboratory of Performing Arts AlmaKalma for 14 years touring in France, Greece, Italy and Germany.
 He is the editor of Performance Art: Unconscious Body and Performative Action by Yiannis Mitrou, the first theoretical text about contemporary performance in Greece.
 He dances and performs for various independent artists for stage, gallery and cinema.

-Bathing Studies is a body of art examining the history of bathing.
-It is also a project proposing ways to study ourselves through how we bathe, guiding communities to attune to every day actions to reveal deeply held emotions, guarded beliefs, and primeval instincts.
+Bathing Studies is a performance exploring communal bathing.
+It is also a project proposing ways to study ourselves through how we bathe, guiding communities to attune to daily actions to reveal deeply held emotions and guarded beliefs.
+The performance choreographs the sound of water, questioning the presence and loss of flesh and intimacy in public space.
+The performers are either Greek or Middle Eastern.
+Diverse in age, body, gender identity.

-Bathing Studies sources from a three-year community process in hammams (public bath houses) of Eastern Greece with women, femme-identifying, and refugees from the MENA (Middle East, North Africa).
-It examines bathing rituals from the Mediterranean and MENA; from archaic gender-fluid erotic gatherings held for ecological repair, to contemporary gender-segregated body-shaming beliefs that persist across cultures.
-In performance and media it explores how these practices intersect with gender and sexuality, addressing contemporary concerns of migration, bodily autonomy, and climate.
+Bathing Studies sources from years of community processes in hammams in Greece with women, femme-identifying and refugees from the Middle East exploring bath rituals; from archaic gender-fluid erotic gatherings held for ecological repair, to contemporary gender-segregated body-shaming beliefs that persist across cultures.